berops/claudie/docs/getting-started/detailed-guide.md

     !!! warning "Provisioning times may vary!"
         Please note that cluster creation time may vary due to provisioning capacity and machine provisioning times of selected hyperscalers.

-    After finishing the `inputmanifest` state reflects that the cluster is provisioned.
+    After finishing the `InputManifest` state reflects that the cluster is provisioned.

     ```json
     kubectl get inputmanifests.claudie.io cloud-bursting -o jsonpath={.status} | jq .